 Aphasia occurs after damage to the language centers of the brain, known as Wernicke’s area and Broca’s area.

 Wernicke’s area and Broca’s area are the regions in the brain that play a pivotal role in understanding and producing language.
-They are found in the dominant side of the brain which for most people is the left hemisphere.
+They are found in the language dominant side of the brain which for most people is the left hemisphere.

 For example, if a brain injury damaged Broca’s area, the person will struggle to produce fluid speech.
 Most patients with Broca’s aphasia speak in short, fragmented sentences.